 - 40. Persons exempted

+- 40A.
+Provisions not applicable to special economic zone developer and economic zone enterprise

 - 41. Who may be gainfully occupied

 - 42. Application for work permit

 - 43. Application of certain sections to Cayman Brac and Little Cayman Immigration Board

 - 44. Consideration of application for work permit by Board

 - 45. Business Staffing Plan

 - 46. Responsibility of the Board in processing applications for professional employees

 - 47. Employers in need of domestic helpers

 - 48. Grant or refusal of work permit

 - 49. Key employees

 - 50. Change of employer

 - 51. Prohibition against unauthorised promotion or re-designation

 - 52. Term limits

+- 52A.
+Term limit Exemption Permit

 - 53. Temporary work permit

 - 54. Business visitors' permit

+- 54A.
+Visitor's Work Visa

 - 55. Work permit fees

-- 56. Offence to engage in gainful occupation or to employ persons in contravention of this Part
+- Offence to engage in gainful occupation or to employ persons in contravention of this Part

+- 56A.
+Administrative fines and levies